-Few points to remember:
+Some points to remember:

-- A number of serviced offices are available for hire in the main business areas – Port Louis, Cybercity and other new and upcoming regions like Moka.
+- A number of serviced offices are available for hire in the main business areas – Port Louis, Ebene Cybercity and other new and upcoming regions like Moka.

 - Depending on your area of activity, you could also consider establishing partnerships with existing counterparts as opposed to setting up your own offices.